Registering for an ORCID iD is quick and simple.

 The sections that can be completed are:

-Adding details of your Funding and Works can be done by linking to various databases, by uploading a BibTex file or by entering the details manually.
+Adding details of your Funding and Works can be done by linking to various databases (including CentAUR), by uploading a BibTex file or by entering the details manually.

 More detailed instructions on how to add your publications, funding awards and peer review activity are available in this guide under the tab 'Building your ORCID profile'.